 Cache Coherence assures the data consistency among the various memory blocks in the system, i.e. local cache memory of each processor and the common memory shared by the processors.
 It confirms that each copy of a data block among the caches of the processors has a consistent value.

-In this section, we will discuss the cache coherence problem and the protocol resolving the cache coherence problem.
+In this section, we will discuss the cache coherence problem and the protocol for resolving the cache coherence problem.

 Content: Cache Coherence in Computer Architecture

 In a multiprocessor environment, all the processors in the system share the main memory via a bus.
 Now, keeping a common cache for all the processors will enhance the size of the cache thereby slowing down the performance of the system.

 For better performance, each processor implements its own cache.
 Processors may share the same data block by keeping a copy of this data block in their cache.
 The figure below shows how processors P1, P3 & Pn have the copy of shared data block X of main memory in their caches.

 In case, the processor P1 modifies the copy of shared memory block X present in its cache.
 It would result in data inconsistency.
 As the processor P1 will have the modified copy of the shared memory block i.e. X1.
 But, the main memory and other processors’ cache will have the old copy of the shared memory block X. And this problem is the cache coherence problem.